 - 1. Rules and Regulations: the policies of Oaks on the Square are designed to protect its residents and guests.
 Failure to comply with rules and regulations is considered a contract violation and will be referred to the student conduct system. - 2.
-The occupancy period in the Oaks is from August 2024 to July 2025.
-Residents will be billed accordingly for this occupancy period, in alignment with typical university billing periods throughout the calendar year. - 3.
+The occupancy period in the Oaks is from August 2025 to July 2026.
+Residents will be billed accordingly for thisoccupancy period, in alignment with typical university billing periods throughout the calendar year. - 3.
 Residents of the Oaks are ineligible to participate in room change processes that would involve a move to other on campus areas and can only change rooms within the Oaks. - 4.
-Residents are expected to abide by any additional policies and procedures set forth by Oaks on the Square staff, including by not limited to lock out procedures, lost keys, maintenance requests, guest policies.
+Residents are expected to abide by any additional policies and procedures set forth by Oaks on the Square staff, including but not limited to lock out procedures, lost keys, maintenance requests, guest policies, apartment inspections, and parking.